1. Key Assumptions

 The following key dates apply to the awards:

-Final Date for Submissions – 1st May Selection Panel Evaluation - June to August Approval of Panel’s Recommendation - September Notification of Outcome to Applicants – 1st November Presentation of Team Award at ECIU Board meeting - TBA Press Release Showcasing Award Winner - TBA
+Final Date for Submissions – 1st May Selection Panel Evaluation - June to August Approval of Panel’s Recommendation - September Notification of Outcome to Applicants – November 30 Presentation of Team Award at ECIU Board meeting in Brussels – TBA Press Release Showcasing Award Winner - TBA

 8. Value of Award